 Babak also plays guitar and sings in local Rochester bands, The Resonant Freqs and The Tree Shakers.

-Professor Hickerson has a B.A. in Journalism and International Relations from Syracuse University; a M.A. in Journalism and an M.A. in Middle Eastern Studies from the University of Texas at Austin; and Ph.D. in Communication from the University of Washington.
-She joined the RIT faculty in 2009, when the journalism degree program officially launched.
+Dr. Andrea Hickerson has a B.A. in Journalism and International Relations from Syracuse University; an M.A. in Journalism and an M.A. in Middle Eastern Studies from the University of Texas at Austin; and a Ph.D. in Communication from the University of Washington.
+She joined the RIT faculty in 2009 when the journalism degree program officially launched.

 Professors Hickerson and Perotti received a second grant from the Knight Foundation in 2013 to fund a Digital Journalism Incubator at RIT starting in Spring 2014.

 In 2017, Dr. Hickerson participated in the National Science Foundation's Innovation Corp., which teaches university faculty how to bring research products to market.

 Dr. Hickerson also engages in journalism practice.
 Her writings have appeared in the Democrat & Chronicle, City Newspaper and Slate.

 Follow Dr. Hickerson on Twitter @aehickerson